mrdoob/three.js/threejs/lessons/threejs-fundamentals.md

 not, but not always, three.js uses WebGL to draw 3D.
 [WebGL is a very low-level system that only draws points, lines, and triangles](https://webglfundamentals.org).
 To do anything useful with WebGL generally requires quite a bit of code and that is where three.js comes in.
-It handlings things like scenes, lights, shadows, materials, textures, 3d math, all things that you'd have to write yourself if you were to use WebGL directly.
+It handles stuff like scenes, lights, shadows, materials, textures, 3d math, all things that you'd have to write yourself if you were to use WebGL directly.

-These tutorials assume you already know JavaScript and, for the most part they will use ES6 style JavaScript.
-[See here for a terse list of prerequisites](threejs-prerequisites.html).
+These tutorials assume you already know JavaScript and, for the most part they will use ES6 style.
+[See here for a terse list of things you're expected to already know](threejs-prerequisites.html).
 Most browsers that support three.js are auto-updated so most users should be able to run this code.
-If you'd like to make this code run on older browsers look into a transpiler like [Babel](http://babel.io).
+If you'd like to make this code run on really old browsers look into a transpiler like [Babel](http://babel.io).
+Of course users running really old browsers probably have machines that can't run three.js.

 When learning most programming languages the first thing people do is make the computer print `"Hello World!"`.
 For 3D one